-If the lymph nodes look abnormal, doctors (radiologists) use the ultrasound to help guide them as they take samples of cells or tissue.
+If the lymph nodes look abnormal, doctors (radiologists) use the ultrasound to guide them to take samples of cells or tissue.
 They do this using a thin needle.
 You might hear this called a fine needle aspiration.

-A pathologist looks at the samples under a microsope to see if there are any cancer cells.
+A specialist doctor (pathologist) looks at the samples under a microscope to see if there are any cancer cells.

 Where you have your test

-You normally have this as an outpatient procedure at the imaging department of the hospital.
+You normally have this as an outpatient in the imaging department of the hospital.
 You have the test under local anaesthetic.
 This means you are awake, but you have an injection to make sure the area is numb.